 Smartphone batteries lose their power over time and become less efficient.
-In this article we will explain the factors that affect battery life and we will give you some advice that will help you to improve your smartphone's battery performance
+In this article we will explain the factors that affect battery life and we will give you some advice that will help you to improve your smartphone's battery performance.

-What Battery Life Depends On
+What Does Battery Life Depend On

 Although there are many factors that influence battery performance, there are three we want to point out to you: Battery Capacity, Processor Power, and Screen Size.